 &lt;sup>5 "Protecting Development Gains- Reducing Disaster Vulnerability and Building Resilience in Asia and the Pacific.
 The Asia- Pacific Disaster Report.
 UNESCAP and UNISDR.
-2010
+2010 disasters. economic growth and communities from disruption.

 As APEC member economy membership is different than the Asia-Pacific region, it has the following figures: 40% of world population, 55% of global GDP and 43% of world trade .